-C12 2 Average high school GPA of all degree-seeking, first-time, first-year (freshman) students who submitted GPA: 3.38 Percent of total first-time, first-year (freshman) students who submitted high school GPA: 99.14% C13-C20: Admission Policies C13 Application Fee If your institution has waived its application fee f or the Fall 2021 a dmission cycle pl ease select no. Does your institution have an application fee?
-Yes X No Amount of application fee: 40 Can it be waived for applicants with financial need?
-Yes X No If you have an application fee and an on-line applic who apply on-line: ation option, plea se indicate policy for students Х Same fee Free Reduced ., Can on-line application fee be waived for applicants with financial need?
-Yes X No C14 Application closing date Does your institution have an application closing Yes No date? Х Application closing date (fall) 8/15 Priority Date C15 Are first-time, first-year students accepted for term s other than the Yes No fall?
-X C16 Notification to applicants of admission decision se nt (fill in one only) X On a rolling basis beginning By (date): Other: C17 Reply policy for admitted applicants (fill in one only) X Must reply by (date): No set date Must reply by May 1st or within Other: weeks if notified I thereafter Deadline for housing deposit (MMDD): Amount of housing deposit: 250 ·
+C12 2 Average high school GPA of all degree-seeking, first-time, first-year Percent of total first-time, first-year (freshman) students who submitted 99.02%

+C13-C20: Admission Policies

+C13 Application Fee

+If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

-Refundable if student does not enroll? Х Yes, in full Yes, in part No C18 Deferred admission Does your institution allow students to postpone enrollment after admission?
-Yes No X If yes, maximum period of postponement C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? х C20 Common Application: Question removed from CDS.
-(Initiated during 20 06-2007 cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? res X X If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2020 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22 Early action Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
-Yes X No If "yes," please complete the following: Early action closing date Early action notification date Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+Deadline for housing deposit (MMDD): Amount of housing deposit: 250 Refundable if student does not enroll?
+Yes, in full Yes, in part No C18 Deferred admission Does your institution allow students to postpone enrollment after If yes, maximum period of postponement: Yes No x C19 Early admission of high school students Does your institution allow high school students to enroll as full-time, first- Yes No x

+C20 Common Application: Question removed from CDS.
+(Initiated during 2006-2007 cycle)

+C21-C22: Early Decision and Early Action Plans

+C21 Early Decision

+Yes No Does your institution offer an early decision plan (an admission plan that X If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2021 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan:

+C22 Early action

+- Yes No

+Do you have a nonbinding early action plan whereby students are If "yes," please complete the following: X

+Early action closing date

+Early action notification date -

+Yes No

+Is your early action plan a "restrictive" plan under which you limit